Last Updated on August 7, 2020 by Fabrizio Van Marciano

-So, you're interested in starting a lifestyle blog of your own?
+So, you're interested in starting up a lifestyle blog of your own?
 Well, you've come to the right place.
-In this newbies power guide, we're going to cover everything you need to know to build and launch your lifestyle blog and become successful with it.
+In this complete beginner's guide, we're going to cover everything you need to know about creating, launching, and growing a lifestyle blog.

-We're almost in 2019 and I think that most savvy folks, more or less, know what a blogger is and what a blogger does.
+We are well into 2020, and I think that most folks know what a blogger is and what a blogger's job involves.

-Blogs make up a huge proportion of the content on the web, and bloggers come in all shapes, sizes, and in all types of niches.
+Blogs make up a huge proportion of all the content on the web and come in all shapes, sizes, in all kinds of niches.

 During 2016 and 2017, WordPress dominated, powering more than 79 million websites.
-WordPress is now considered the most widely used CMS.
+WordPress is now considered the most extensively used CMS.

 Here's another interesting fact - There are now well over 152 million blogs on the internet, and a new blog is born every half a second.

-What is the point in starting another blog when there's so much competition?
+What is the point in starting another blog if there's so much competition?

-Well, because competition is good.
-But more importantly, you have something important and valuable to share with the world.
-You want to make a difference.
-You want to make a tiny dent in the universe with your blog.
-Am I right?
+You can still make a difference.
+You can make a tiny dent in the universe with your blog.

-You probably already know what a lifestyle blog is, but I just want to quickly highlight the two types of lifestyle blogs in existence.
+You probably already know what a lifestyle blog is from your own research and experience, but I just want to quickly highlight the two types of lifestyle blogs that exist today.

-Let's start with a lifestyle blog focused on one specific thing or niche -
+Let's start with a lifestyle blog focused on one specific niche or topic -

-A specific lifestyle blog would be something like "The Miracle Morning" blog.
+A niche-focused lifestyle blog would be something like "The Miracle Morning" blog.

 The Miracle Morning blog talks about changing your lifestyle habits by completely transforming your morning routine.
-It's all about what happens in the first few hours of waking up.
+It's all about what happens in the first few hours of your day after waking up.

-I've been following the Miracle Morning strategy for some time now, and it's completely transformed my life.
+I've been a long-time follower of the Miracle Morning methodology for, and all I'll say is that it's completely transformed my life.
 I thought I'd just throw that out there.

-Now, a generalized lifestyle blog would be one that covers a wide range of topics and subjects, such as healthy eating, relaxation techniques, exercising, meditation, traveling, home decor and DIY, etc.
+Now, a generalized lifestyle blog would be one that covers a wide range of topics and subjects.
+These might include Healthy eating, relaxation techniques, exercising, meditation, supplementation, traveling, home decor and DIY, etc.

 What you have to decide when starting your lifestyle blog is, do you want to focus on a specific area, or do you want to cover a wide range of topics.

-Now, depending on a variety of things including interest, passion, and knowledge, lifestyle bloggers tend to use themselves as the subject of their lifestyle blog.
+Now, depending on a variety of things including interest, passion, and knowledge-base, lifestyle bloggers tend to use themselves as the subject of their lifestyle blog.

-So in other words, they would write and share their experiences, share stories, talk about their beliefs, share knowledge and ideas, give advice, etc. on either one specific thing or a wide range of things that are helping them to live the lifestyle they are.
+So in other words, they may write and share their experiences, stories, and talk about their beliefs and ideas.
+Some lifestyle bloggers will also go as far as to give advice, etc. on either one specific thing or a wide range of things that might be helping them to live the lifestyle they are.

-By the way, a blog is just one platform that lifestyle bloggers will use to distribute content on.
-Often, lifestyle bloggers will user other mediums such as videos, podcasts, and social media to send and promote their message and content.
+By the way, a blog is just one of the many mediums that lifestyle bloggers will use to create content.
+Often, lifestyle bloggers will use other mediums such as YouTube videos, podcasts, and social media.

-OK, so let me give you an example for creating a lifestyle blog around a specific niche.
+OK, so let me give you an example of creating a lifestyle blog around a specific niche.

-Let's imagine for a moment that I was interested in starting a blog about 'improving concentration and mental alertness' by drinking more smoothies.
+Let's imagine for a moment that I was interested in starting a blog about 'improving concentration, increasing energy, and mental alertness' by drinking smoothies.

-Now, that's pretty specific and I'm simply making an example here.
+I know, that sounds pretty random, right?
+I'm simply making an example here.

 Again, you have to think carefully about your own lifestyle.
-And, figure out how you can create a blog to share everything that is focused around that lifestyle that you live that will hopefully provide value to others.
+Then figure out how you can create a blog to share everything that is focused around the lifestyle that you live.

 Now, this part is important, even if you already know why you want to start a lifestyle blog today.

-And I'm not talking about knowing that you want to build a business or want to make money from your lifestyle blog, those things come as a result of building and growing on your blogging business.
+And by the way, I'm not talking about - "because you want to build a blog that generates revenue", those things come as a result of growing your blogging business.